pykale/mmai-tutorials/_sources/workshop/intro.md

 - Have you practiced reproducible research methods?

-Consider the following questions to reflect on your experience and provide feedback:
+Consider the following questions, choose those that apply to you, to reflect on your experience:

 - Which multimodal AI applications are you most interested in?
 - What aspects of the tutorials did you find most helpful or challenging?